-For two years, my partner and I struggled with how to potty train our son, and we got nowhere.
-But a Chinese daycare managed to have him peeing in a toilet in just one week.
+For two years, my partner and I struggled with how to potty train a boy, and we got nowhere.
+But a Chinese daycare’s potty training methods managed to have him peeing in a toilet in just one week.
 They used “elimination communication.”
-You might have read about it before in some article about when to potty train suggesting you try it at home at an early age.
+You might have read about this potty training method before when reading about toddler potty training.
 Admittedly, the articles are right ⏤ it really does work ⏤ but they also offer an unsanitized version of how it’s done and leave out some big details.

 Parents in China don’t just do a few things differently ⏤ they live in an entirely different culture.
-And if you really want to potty train your kid the Chinese way, you’re going to have to endure a few stares along the way.
-Here’s what it entails:
+And if you really want to embark on toddler potty training the Chinese way, you’re going to have to endure a few stares along the way.
+Here’s what it takes:

 1. Wearing Crotchless Pants